khurramsyed/aws-arch-cert/EBS/readme.md

 When you take a snapshot of an attached Amazon EBS volume that is in use, the snapshot excludes data cached by applications or the operating system.
 For a single EBS volume, this is often not a problem.
 However, when cached data is excluded from snapshots of multiple EBS volumes in a RAID array, restoring the volumes from the snapshots can degrade the integrity of the array.

 When creating snapshots of EBS volumes that are configured in a RAID array, it is critical that there is no data I/O to or from the volumes when the snapshots are created.
 RAID arrays introduce data interdependencies and a level of complexity not present in a single EBS volume configuration.

+### Health Checks

+Volume status checks are automated tests that run every 5 minutes and return a pass or fail status.
+You can view the results of volume status checks to identify any impaired volumes and take any necessary actions.

+- If all checks pass, the status of the volume is `ok`.
+- If a check fails, the status of the volume is `impaired`.
+- If the volume is severely degraded or the volume performance is well below expectations, then the status is `warning`.
+- If the status is `insufficient-data`, the checks may still be in progress on the volume.